reverbdotcom/prestashop/README.md

 ## Getting started

-Read the **[project documentation][doc-home-fr]** for comprehensive information about the requirements, general workflow and installation procedure in french.
+Read the **[project documentation][doc-home-fr] in French** for comprehensive information about the requirements, general workflow and installation procedure.

-Read the **[project documentation][doc-home-en]** for comprehensive information about the requirements, general workflow and installation procedure in english.
+Read the **[project documentation][doc-home-en] in English** for comprehensive information about the requirements, general workflow and installation procedure.

 ## Resources
 - [Full project documentation][doc-home-fr] — To have a comprehensive understanding of the workflow and get the installation procedure in french